Brian-Pho/Textbook-Notes/content/posts/textbooks/the-quest-for-artificial-intelligence/index.md

 - Language can be analyzed at several different levels.
 - These levels can be arranged into a hierarchy, starting with the most basic components of language (sounds and word parts) and proceeding upward to levels dealing with sentences.
 - If speech is being dealt with, there are the levels of phonetics (language sounds) and phonology (organization of sounds into words).
 For both speech and text, morphology deals with how whole words are put together from smaller parts.
-- E.g. "walking" consists of "walk" plus "-ing."
+- E.g. The word "walking" consists of "walk" plus "-ing."
 - Syntax is concerned with sentence structure and grammar.
 It attempts to describe rules by which a string of words in a certain language can be labeled either grammatical or not.
-- E.g. the string "John hit the ball" is grammatical but the string "ball the hit John" is not.
+- E.g. The string "John hit the ball" is grammatical but the string "ball the hit John" is not.
 - Together with the dictionary definitions of words, syntax comes next in importance for understanding the meaning of a sentence.
-- E.g. the sentence "John saw the man with a telescope" has two different meanings depending on its syntactic structure (depending on whether "with a telescope" refers to "the man" who had a telescope or to "saw.")
+- E.g. The sentence "John saw the man with a telescope" has two different meanings depending on its syntactic structure (depending on whether "with a telescope" refers to "the man" who had a telescope or to "saw.")
 - Grammar alone is insufficient for determining meaning.
-- E.g. the sentence "Colorless green ideas sleep furiously" might be considered grammatical, but it's nonsensical.
+- E.g. The sentence "Colorless green ideas sleep furiously" might be considered grammatical, but it's nonsensical.
 - The semantics level helps to determine the meaning (or the meaninglessness) of a sentence by employing logical analyses.
-- E.g. through semantic analysis, an "idea" can't be both "colorless" and "green."
+- E.g. Through semantic analysis, an "idea" can't be both "colorless" and "green."
 - One of the factors leading Bar-Hillel to his negative conclusions was the apparent difficulty of giving computers the "world knowledge" they would need for high-quality translation.

 ### Chapter 8: 1960s' Infrastructure